techlore/channel-content/channelFixes.md

 * [Free Phone/iPad/Apple iOS Jailbreak Screen Recorder](https://youtu.be/-KX-9g3dHQg)

-This video is severely outdated with no room for educational benefit.
+This video is severely outdated with no educational value or benefit.
 We have opted to delist it.
 It is still accessible using the link above but doesn't publicly appear on YouTube organically.
 It has also been given a "LEGACY" tag.

 * [Tor Setup MOST Secure/Safe Settings: Approaching Anonymity](https://youtu.be/d9aD-4z7fBw)